sujalxhinge/SQL_50_LEETCODE/README.md

 # SQL_50_LEETCODE
-This repository is about how i solved my Sql 50 questions
+This repo contains my solutions to the LeetCode SQL 50 questions — a curated set of problems to build strong SQL skills, from basics to advanced queries.